Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/select-case.rst

     .. code-block:: Python

       # select ...case example
-      # python does not actually have a select ... case structur
+      # python does not actually have a select ... case structure

   .. group-tab:: Ruby